business-science/portfoliodown/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of `portfoliodown` is to make is *painless for data scientists* to create a polished personal website so they can host their project portfolios **(and get great job interviews)**.
+The goal of `portfoliodown` is to make it *painless for data scientists* to create a polished personal website so they can host their project portfolios **(and get great job interviews)**.